Iddah: Main directives

 These are the basic Sharia directives regarding the waiting period for a widow.
 It is also clear from another directive of the Quran that during this waiting period, the woman should not be turned out of her house.

 Iddah for divorced women

 Scriptural basis

 The directive within the Quran (Al-Baqarah 2:228), regarding the waiting period for a divorcee, is:

 In surah Al-Ahzab it is stated:

 In the Quran surah At-Talaq Verse 65:4, it is stated:

-The directive within the Quran Surat At-Talaq 65:4, regarding the waiting period for "those who have no courses" (i.e. they are still young), is:

-And those of your women as have passed the age of monthly courses, for them the ‘Iddah (prescribed period), if you have doubts (about their periods), is three months, and for those who have no courses (i.e. they are still immature) their ‘Iddah (prescribed period) is three months likewise, except in case of death.

-The Mohsin Khan translation also clarifies that this refers to those who have not yet menstruated, as they are "still immature".

 Main directives

 The following is a summary of the main directives (for divorces) contained in these verses: